CesiumGS/3d-tiles/Styling/README.md

 ${name} === 'Feature name'
 ```

-Variables can be used to constructor colors, for example:
+Variables can be used to construct colors, for example:
 ```
 rgba(${red}, ${green}, ${blue}, ${alpha}) color(${colorKeyword})